delft-dh/delft-dh.github.io/S5-Share-GeoData--and-Code.md

 ### Other geodata repositories

 Check out the [Geodata repositories](https://github.com/delft-dh/DDH-Community-Data-Wiki/wiki/S1-Collect-GeoData#geodata-repositories) section of this wiki and [this list of geodata repositories](https://en.wikipedia.org/wiki/List_of_GIS_data_sources) to decide where you might want to publish your data.
+OpenAIRE.eu has published this [guide for researchers on choosing a repository](https://www.openaire.eu/opendatapilot-repository-guide) to share your research outputs in after your project ends.

 ## Metadata preparation